-Helen Collins sole trader (formerly Helen Collins Limited, and originally Helen Collins Coaching sole trader) takes the privacy of any person that interacts with us and/or engages with our services seriously.
+Helen Collins sole trader (formerly Helen Collins Limited, and originally Helen Collins Coaching sole trader) takes the privacy of any person, that interacts with our business and/or engages in our services, currently or past, seriously.
 It is a fundamental part of our practice and extends to the data we hold for all those we engage with.

-The personal information we collect and hold on anyone that interacts with our website, contacts us or engages with our services, is held for the purposes of fulfilling the enquiries and the services we provide in our interactions with you.
-In addition we hold your personal information in order that we can fulfil the statutory, regulatory and legal obligations that are necessary to run our business.
+The personal information we collect, process and hold on anyone that interacts with our website, contacts us or engages with our services, is held for the purposes of fulfilling the enquiries and the services we provide in our interactions with you.
+In addition, we hold your personal information in order that we can fulfil the statutory, regulatory and legal obligations that are necessary to run our business.

-In this policy when we refer to ‘we’, ‘us’, ‘our’ ‘the business’ or ‘company’ we mean Helen Collins (which includes Helen Collins (sole trader) and formerly Helen Collins Limited ‘the company’ and its employees delivering services for and on behalf of the company, and originally Helen Collins Coaching sole trader).
+In this policy when we refer to ‘we’, ‘us’, ‘our’ ‘the business’ we mean Helen Collins (which includes Helen Collins (sole trader) and formerly Helen Collins Limited ‘the company’ and its employees delivering services for and on behalf of the company, and originally Helen Collins Coaching sole trader).

 When we refer to ‘you’, ‘client’, ‘sponsor’, ‘coachee’ we are referring to the individual or party that we engage with to provide services to.